 Uncertainty is a condition that exists as a clinical reality for every practitioner, regardless of their level of experience.
 There is a range in the degree of uncertainty – from a clear state of diagnosis and understanding of treatment to a situation where it is impossible to decide how to classify the case and address the main complaint.

 The question arises about how one handles a situation in which there is no complete certainty as to the problem the patient suffers from.
 In the Western world, we think that a particular problem fits in one specific solution.
 In Chinese medicine, the situation is different – even if there is no precise diagnosis, it is still possible to treat and help the patient.

-Various masters in Chinese medicine have proposed acupuncture protocols that affect certain areas of the body or cause movement that can also be used in a condition that is not completely deciphered.
-This is similar to general conditions in Western medicine where antibiotics are prescribed in the case of infection or cortisol in the event of inflammation, even if no further details regarding the patient’s medical condition are known.
-Similarly, St 36 can be used for stomach issues and Bl 40 for back pain.
+Various masters in Chinese medicine have proposed acupuncture protocols that affect specific areas of the body or cause movement that can also be used in a condition that is not completely deciphered.
+This is similar to general conditions in Western medicine, where antibiotics are prescribed for infection or cortisol in the event of inflammation, even if no further details regarding the patient’s medical condition are known.
+Similarly, we can use St 36 for stomach issues and Bl 40 for back pain.

-First published in Hebrew in the ICCM Journal, March 2016.
+This article was first published in Hebrew in the ICCM Journal, March 2016.